Keeping your relationship turned ON

 - Have realistic expectations: No one has a Hollywood relationship.
 It may look like all your friends are having great sex lives, but you have no idea what really happens behind closed doors.
 Analysing and comparing yourself to other relationships will only set you up for disappointment.

 There is no denying that the global divorce rate is massive.
 However, I think that there is a false idea or fantasy about relationships being like the Cinderella story.
 We have a habit of projecting our own needs onto our partner and believe they are going to fill the void for us.
-It’s important to realize that your partner is not going to fill that void for you… That is your job.
+It’s important to realise that your partner is not going to fill that void for you… That is your job.

 A rock-solid relationship is about having no expectations, not judgement, and learning about what love truly is… unconditional.
 There is a dance of security and freedom that occurs in relationships.
 Too often we try to control our partner, however, unconditional love is continually about loving and letting go, loving and letting go, loving and letting go.
 It also means accepting and loving the parts of our partner that we don’t particularly like and those parts in ourselves.